Remembering to Be Fair: Non-Markovian Fairness in Sequential Decision Making: Related Work

 \section{Related Work}

 We are not the first to study fairness over time.
 Indeed, a flurry of research activity has followed from the observation that intervening to promote fairness in the short-term can lead to distinct and sometimes unexpected results in the long run~\citep{liu2018delayed,hashimoto2018fairness,hu2018short,d2020fairness}.

-Consequently, fair \emph{decision making} and its multi-agent variants have emerged as useful frameworks for modeling long-term fairness considerations. \citet{zhang2014fairness} introduced a method to maximize returns for the worst-off agent in a setting where individual agents have local interests. \citet{jabbari2017fairness} explored a more conservative notion of fairness, where a reinforcement learning agent was tasked with considering long-term discounted rewards when comparing two actions, reminiscent of a dynamic take on the individual fairness principle of ``treating likes alike''~\citep{dwork2012fairness}.
-Group notions of fairness have also been explored and theoretically analyzed within RL~\citep{deng2022reinforcement}.
+\citet{zhang2014fairness} introduced a method to maximize returns for the worst-off agent in a setting where agents have local interests. \citet{jabbari2017fairness} explored a more conservative notion of fairness, where a reinforcement learning (RL) agent was tasked with considering long-term discounted rewards when comparing two actions, reminiscent of a dynamic take on the individual fairness principle of ``treating likes alike''~\citep{dwork2012fairness}.
+Group notions of fairness have also been explored and theoretically analyzed within RL. \citet{wen2021algorithms} offer practical approaches to encourage parity in rewards between a majority and minority group, as well as characterizations of the sample complexity involved. \citet{deng2022reinforcement} consider group fairness constraints at each step and provide theoretical guarantees for fairness violations.

 Defining what constitutes fairness is an open-ended design choice with normative and political implications~\citep{narayanan2018translation,binns2018what,xinying2023guide}.
-Exploring these various normative frameworks has been an exciting recent development for fair decision making: given the importance of the scalar reward signal in RL, one key question is how to aggregate rewards across stakeholders and time to measure the overall fairness of a policy.
+Given the importance of the scalar reward signal in RL, one key question is how to aggregate rewards across stakeholders and time to measure the overall fairness of a policy.

+A (cardinal) social welfare function aggregates individual utilities together into one number.
+Suppose we have a sequence of utilities $\vec u=u_1,\dots,u_n$.
+Some well-known social welfare functions are the utilitarian welfare $\util(\vec u)=\sum_i u_i$, the Rawlsian welfare $\rawls(\vec u)=\min (u_1,\dots, u_n)$, and the Nash welfare $\nash(\vec u)=\prod_i u_i$ \citep[see, e.g.,][]{CaragiannisTEAC2019nash}.
+Some of these can be viewed, in part, as measuring fairness.
 Recent work has proposed optimizing Nash welfare, Gini social welfare, and utilitarian objectives~\citep{Mandal2022socially,SiddiqueICML2020fair,FanAAMAS2023welfare}.
 Our contributions are distinct in our focus on measuring fairness over a history of decisions---as opposed to immediate choices or long-term aggregated discounted rewards---and the special role of memory that this non-Markovian perspective on fairness entails.
-We argue that non-Markov measures of fairness are quite natural and underexplored formally.